ebzzry/ebzzry.github.io/y.md

 5050
 ```

-The extra `lambda` was needed because we needed to have a way to
+The extra `lambda` was needed because you needed to have a way to
 "anonymize" the recursive procedure.
-In this case, we used the
+In this case, you used the
 identifier `f` to bind to the recursive procedure, which is `sum0`,
 itself.
-The weird-looking `((f f) ...)` is needed, because we have to
+The weird-looking `((f f) ...)` is needed, because you have to
 perform the same procedure invocation method used initially: `((sum0 sum0) 100)`.

 ## Step 3

-We're now going to exploit that property, to use a "nameless"
+You're now going to exploit that property, to use a "nameless"
 approach, that is, without using the `sum0` name.

 ```scheme